mercator-ocean/copernicus-marine-toolbox/doc/usage/subset-usage.rst

 This might create a lot of overhead if you are working with a lot of small chunks and ``dask``.
 Please see the `dask documentation <https://docs.dask.org/en/stable/best-practices.html#avoid-very-large-graphs>`_ for the details.

-Hence, by default the Copernicus Marine toolbox will try to optimise the chunk size and will use a chunk size of 100 times the original chunk size.
+Hence, by default the Copernicus Marine Toolbox will try to optimise the chunk size and will use a chunk size of 100 times the original chunk size.
 So approximately 100MB.
 If the subset is small enough it won't even use ``dask`` at all.